bondyy99/dice-roll-drink/README.md

 - 'Shit roll' - anything that doesn't make anyone else drink (i.e. anything except the above); ends the roller's turn and roller drinks
 - 'Buffalo' - everyone must drink with their non-dominant hand, anyone caught not doing so has to finish their drink and get a new one; requires the accusor to call them out by saying buffalo

+FIXES:

+- Dice images are repeating themselves inside the div on certain resolutions, need to find a fix...

 FUTURE UPDATES:

 - 'Rolling dice' animation when user prompts a roll